 BITTER

 BITTER is a suspected South Asian cyber espionage threat group that has been active since at least 2013.
-BITTER has primarily targeted government, energy, and engineering organizations in Pakistan, China, Bangladesh, and Saudi Arabia.[1][2]
+BITTER has targeted government, energy, and engineering organizations in Pakistan, China, Bangladesh, and Saudi Arabia.[1][2]

 ID: G1002